resyfer/slic/README.md

 <!-- A program to generate an image containing stats on the languages used inside a project. -->

+## Usage

+Run it with an `-h` flag to list all commands.

+`-d` flag can be used to specify the directory of search<br/>
+`-i` flag can be used to ignore certain files or directories.

 ## Installation

 NOTE: The binaries are only for x86, 64bit devices.
 For others, please compile from source.